GASB project Update for employers

 Resources for stakeholders:

 - Infographic: OPERS – A tradition of strength (for external audiences/inquiries)

 - Infographic: OPERS – A tradition of strength (for internal audiences/inquiries)

 Contact us with questions

-The most efficient way to reach us with questions about GASB 68 is to submit an online OPERS GASB Inquiry.
+The most efficient way to reach us with questions about GASB 68 and GASB 75 is to submit an online OPERS GASB Inquiry.